 The dough was probably overworked.
 Mix ingredients just until combined and avoid using your hands too much as this will warm up the dough, which should stay cold.

-There is either too much flour or the scones were over baked.
+There is either too much flour or they were over baked.
 Use a kitchen scale to weigh your ingredients (it’s more accurate than measuring them).
 Check your oven temperature with an oven thermometer.

-Yes, scones freeze well.
+Yes, they freeze very well.
 After cutting the dough into triangles, individually wrap each scone in plastic wrap.
-Store in a freezer bag or airtight container for up to 1 month.
+Store in a freezer bag or airtight container for up to 3 months.
 You can bake the scones when they are frozen for 18 to 20 minutes.

 - 2 cups (250 g) all purpose flour